Life Update

 - 1 lemon, halved

-- Toss the sliced broccoli in pesto and olive oil to coat.
+- Remove any large stems from the broccoli and break into mostly equal-sized pieces.
+Slice each floret down the middle and toss the broccoli in pesto and olive oil to coat.
 Use a pastry brush to make sure all florets are covered.

 - Arrange the broccoli in a single layer on a large baking sheet.